History of far-right movements in France: 1983 elections and rise

 These succeeding electoral defeats prompted the far-right to unify itself.
 In 1983, the FN managed to make its first electoral breakthrough, taking control of the town of Dreux: Jean-Pierre Stirbois obtained 17% of the votes in the first round, for the FN municipal list.
 In the second round, he merged his list with Chirac's RPR list (headed by Jean Hieaux), enabling the right to claim a victory against the left.
 Chirac supported the alliance with the far-right, claiming that the Socialist Party, allied with the Communist Party in government, had no lessons to give.

 This first electoral success was confirmed at the 1984 European elections, the FN obtaining 10% of the votes.
-Two years later, the FN gained 35 deputies (nearly 10% of the votes) at the 1986 legislative elections, running under the label of "Rassemblement national.
+Two years later, the FN gained 35 deputies (nearly 10% of the votes) at the 1986 legislative elections, running under the label of "Rassemblement national".
 Those elected included the monarchist Georges-Paul Wagner.

 Internal disputes continued however to divide the far-right.
 Following the 1986 elections, which brought Jacques Chirac to power as Prime Minister, some hardliners inside the FN broke away to create the French and European Nationalist Party (PNFE, Parti Nationaliste Français et Européen), along with members of Mark Frederiksen's Third Position FANE.
 Three former members of the PNFE were charged of having desecrated, in 1990, a Jewish cemetery in Carpentras.
 The PNFE was also implicated in the 1988 Cannes and Nice attacks.

-Mégret's split, Le Pen's 2002 score and subsequent electoral fall
+Mégret's split, 2002 election results and subsequent electoral fall

-The most important split, however, was headed by Bruno Mégret in 1999.
+The most important split was headed by Bruno Mégret in 1999.
 Taking many FN elected representatives and party officials with him, he then created the National Republican Movement (MNR).
 However, with an eye to the 2007 legislative elections, he supported Le Pen's candidacy for the presidential election.

 During these presidential elections, Jean-Marie Le Pen only took 10.4% of the vote, compared to his 16.9% first round result in 2002, qualifying him for the second round, where he achieved 17.79% against 82.21% for Jacques Chirac (Rally for the Republic, RPR).

 With only 1.85% in the second round of the 2002 legislative elections, the FN failed to gain any seats in the National Assembly.
 In the 2007 presidential election, Le Pen finished fourth, behind Nicolas Sarkozy, Ségolène Royal and François Bayrou.
 Philippe de Villiers, the Catholic traditionalist candidate of the Movement for France (especially strong in the conservative Vendée region), was sixth, obtaining 2.23% of the vote.

 This electoral slump for the FN was confirmed at the 2007 legislative elections, the FN obtaining only 0.08% of the votes in the second round, and therefore no seats.